BAndresen/BAndresen/README.md

 ### Hi there 👋 I'm Brendan

 I'm a PADI Course Director #212293 (Instructor Trainer) turned passionate Python developer from Canada.
 After managing a Dive Shop for 14 years and training hundreds of scuba divers I've taken a new "plunge".
-I'm excited to explore the new world of technology.
+I'm excited to explore the world of technology.

 - 🔭 I’m currently working on a python Instructor Paperwork Automation Tool for the scuba community
 - 🌱 I’m currently learning Python, Flask and SQL